By Archbishop William E. Lori

 Let’s begin with a quick clarification.
-Whatever turn the national debate about healthcare takes, we need to be clear that the Supreme Court did not answer the First Amendment questions which churches, church-related organizations and business have raised, namely, “Can the federal government force religious organizations to fund and/or facilitate in their employee healthcare plans medical services which are against Church teachings?”
+Whatever turn the national debate about health care takes, we need to be clear that the Supreme Court did not answer the First Amendment questions which churches, church-related organizations and businesses have raised, namely, “Can the federal government force religious organizations to fund and/or facilitate in their employee health care plans medical services which are against church teachings?”
 The 12 lawsuits representing 43 Catholic organizations – dioceses, Catholic charities, Notre Dame University, Our Sunday Visitor, etc. – are still very much in play.
-Further, there is renewed interest on Capitol Hill in arriving at a legislative fix so that churches, church-related organizations, and conscientious employers will continue to have the same First Amendment protections they have enjoyed under federal law until now.
+Further, there is renewed interest on Capitol Hill in arriving at a legislative fix so that churches, church-related organizations and conscientious employers will continue to have the same First Amendment protections they have enjoyed under federal law until now.

 It is true that many saints have attained true and authentic freedom in the midst of persecution and repression.
 It is also true that many have lost their authentic freedom while enjoying their civil liberties – but it doesn’t have to be that way.
 Let us show our gratitude for the God-given gift of freedom by embracing our faith wholeheartedly and living it robustly.
 Then we will enjoy a peace and a freedom which no earthly power can deny us.
 Then we will also be best equipped to defend those God-given liberties guaranteed by the First Amendment.